The Godfather Part III: Casting

+Filming

-Principal photography was set to begin on November 15, 1989, but the start date was pushed back to November 27.
-Filming continued throughout much of 1990.
+Principal photography was set to begin on November 15, 1989, with six weeks of filming at Cinecittà Studios in Italy, but the start date was pushed back to November 27.
+This period also included location shoots throughout Rome and Caprarola at landmarks such as the Palace of Justice, the Vatican Bank, Castello di Lunghezza and Santa Maria della Quercia.

+However, production was delayed for three weeks due to the physical collapse of Ryder until a replacement could be found, which was complicated after Coppola was forced to declare Chapter 11 bankruptcy due to his debts.
+Filming resumed in the early spring of 1990 in Sicily, with scenes shot in Palermo, Taormina, and Forza d'Agrò.
+Additionally filming took place in the United States in New York City and Atlantic City at locations such as the Waldorf Astoria Hotel, Little Italy, St. Patrick's Cathedral, and Trump Castle.
+Coppola delayed the production in Italy even further by constantly rewriting and "tinkering" with the film, and reportedly did not come up with an ending for the film until two months before it was due to be released.

 Music

 The film's soundtrack received a Golden Globe Award nomination for Best Score.
-The film's love theme, "Promise Me You'll Remember" (subtitled "Love Theme from The Godfather Part III") sung by Harry Connick, Jr., received Academy Award and Golden Globe Award nominations for Best Song.
+The film's love theme, "Promise Me You'll Remember" (subtitled "Love Theme from The Godfather Part III"), sung by Harry Connick, Jr., received Academy Award and Golden Globe Award nominations for Best Song.

 Al Martino, who portrayed Johnny Fontane in The Godfather and The Godfather Part III, sings "To Each His Own".

 Release

-The film was distributed by Paramount Pictures, premiering in Beverly Hills on December 20, 1990 and released in the United States on December 25.
+The film, distributed by Paramount Pictures, premiered in Beverly Hills on December 20, 1990, 16 years after the release of Part II, and was widely released in the United States on December 25.

 Alternate versions

 The Godfather Part III: Final Director's Cut (1991)

-For the film's 1991 home video release, Coppola re-edited it, adding 9 minutes of deleted footage, for a running time of 170 minutes.
-This cut was initially released on VHS & Laserdisc and was advertised as the "Final Director's Cut".
+For the film's 1991 home-video release, Coppola edited it and added nine minutes of deleted footage, for a running time of 170 minutes.
+This cut was initially released on VHS and LaserDisc, and was advertised as the "Final Director's Cut".
 It was the only version of the film available on home video until 2020.
-The original theatrical cut was released on home video in 2022, exclusively as a part of The Godfather Trilogy 4K Boxset.
+The original theatrical cut was released in 2022, exclusively as a part of The Godfather Trilogy 4K UHD Boxset.

 The Godfather Coda: The Death of Michael Corleone (2020)

-For the film's 30th anniversary, a recut version of the film titled The Godfather Coda: The Death of Michael Corleone had a limited theatrical release on December 4, 2020, followed by digital and Blu-ray releases on December 8.
-Coppola's 2020 cut includes changes to both the beginning and the ending of the film and some re-edited scenes and musical cues.
-The total run-time of this version is 158 minutes.
+For the film's 30th anniversary, a recut titled The Godfather Coda: The Death of Michael Corleone received a limited theatrical release on December 4, 2020, followed by digital and home releases on December 8.
+This version includes changes to the beginning and the ending, and some edited scenes and musical cues.
+It has a runtime of 158 minutes.

-Coppola said the 2020 recut version is the one he and Puzo originally envisioned, and that it "vindicates" its status in The Godfather trilogy, as well as his daughter Sofia's performance.
-Both Pacino and Keaton gave their approval to the recut film, noting it as an improvement over the original film.
+Coppola has said that the 2020 recut is the one that he and Puzo originally envisioned, and that it "vindicates" its status in The Godfather trilogy, as well as his daughter Sofia's performance.
+Both Pacino and Keaton gave their approval to the new cut, noting that it is an improvement over the original theatrical release.